FAQ

 What types of assessments are offered?

-Vital Minds provides evaluations for Autism Spectrum Disorder, AD/HD, neurodevelopmental disorders, learning and intellectual disabilities, and emotional, psychiatric, and personality disturbances.
+Vital Minds provides comprehensive assessments that test for Autism Spectrum Disorder, AD/HD, neurodevelopmental disorders, learning and intellectual disabilities, and emotional, psychiatric, and personality disturbances.
 Please note that we do not offer forensic, custody, or fitness-for-duty evaluations.

 What types of assessments does Vital Minds not provide?